TheASDM/the.wtf.center/LINUX-making-new-user-with-GUID&PUID-1000.md

-Okay, here's that information formatted in a similar Markdown style, suitable for your homelab Git repo.

----

 ## Creating a User with Specific UID/GID on Proxmox VE

 This guide outlines the process for creating a new user on a Proxmox VE (PVE) host with a specific User ID (UID) and Group ID (GID), typically to match ownership on an NFS share or for consistent permissions across systems.
 In this example, we aim for UID `1000` and GID `1000`.